xpack/xcdl-cli-ts/website/_xcdl.github.io/reference/metadata.md

 ### Description

 In some cases it is useful to have a configuration option whose value cannot be modified directly by the user.
-This can be achieved using a `computed` property, which takes an XCDL expression as argument (see the Section called Ordinary Expressions in [XCDL packages]({{ site.baseurl }}/xcdl/guide/packages) for a description of expression syntax).
+This can be achieved using a `computed` property, which takes an xCDL expression as argument (see the Section called Ordinary Expressions in [xCDL packages]({{ site.baseurl }}/xcdl/guide/packages) for a description of expression syntax).
 The configuration system evaluates the expression whenever needed to generate the header line or when referred from another expression.
 The result depends on the object's `valueType`:

 - `<valueType>none</valueType>` - objects with this type have no value, so the computed property is not applicable
 - `<valueType>bool</valueType>` - the expression should evaluate to a boolean value
 - `<valueType>number</valueType>` - the expression should evaluate to a number, integer or float
 - `<valueType>string</valueType>` - the expression should evaluate to a string

-There are a number of valid uses for calculated options, and there are also many cases where some other XCDL facility would be more appropriate.
+There are a number of valid uses for calculated options, and there are also many cases where some other xCDL facility would be more appropriate.

 Valid uses of computed objects include the following: